pipe-cd/pipecd/docs/content/en/docs/contribution-guidelines/contributing.md

 Look at our [help wanted issues](https://github.com/pipe-cd/pipe/issues?q=is%3Aissue+is%3Aopen+label%3A"help+wanted") or our [good first issues](https://github.com/pipe-cd/pipe/issues?q=is%3Aissue+is%3Aopen+label%3A"good+first+issue") for finding some good issues for your first pull request.

+### Small tips

+The pull request title is used to generate our release changelog.
+Therefore, it would be great if you write the title that is easier to understand from the user's point of view.

 ## Code reviews

 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.
 Consult [GitHub Help](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) for more information on using pull requests.